HTML & HTML5: The Real Foundation of the Web – A Complete Beginner to Mastery Guide

 HTML5 Features Not Working?

 Many small businesses need basic websites.
-Learn HTML and CSS and offer web design services on Fiverr, Upwork or Freelancer.
-Once you learn JavaScript too and you can charge higher rates.
+Learn HTML and CSS and offer web design services on Fiverr, Upwork, or Freelancer.
+Once you learn JavaScript too, you can charge higher rates.

 For AdSense, it uses HTML5.